 R. Edward Stewart is a graduate of North Carolina Central University with a Master’s Degree in Business Education.
 He is also a Veteran of the Korean War.

-Mr. Stewart has served as President /CEO of UDI Community Development Corporation, since 1974 when the company was organized.
+Mr. Stewart served as President /CEO of UDI Community Development Corporation, since 1974 when the company was organized until 2020.
 Since this time the company has grown to be a major asset which includes 91 acres as an UDI Industrial Park and other commercial and residential developments.

 When asked to make comments about the company, Stewart stated; as he traveled through counties in eastern North Carolina, such as Richmond, Roberson, Scotland, Nash, Edgecombe and Craven, He saw families living in cramped houses that looked like they were about to fall down.
 He saw babies on beds with flies literally covering their faces.
 He saw firsthand what the lack of access to education and the oppressive burden of poverty did to people.
 He never forgot those images.